-California city is latest to redo 'sexist' school dress code
+California district latest to modernize 'sexist' dress code

 "If you go to a store, every pair of jeans has a rip in it.
 It's easier this way," Bourgoin said.

-Associated Press writer Gillian Flaccus in Portland, Oregon contributed to this report
+Associated Press writer Gillian Flaccus in Portland, Oregon, contributed to this report